hsbc/pyratings/CONTRIBUTING.md

 You might want to create a separate issue tag for questions and include it in this description.
 People should then tag their issues accordingly.

-Depending on how large the project is, you may want to outsource the questioning, e.g. to Stack Overflow or Gitter.
+Depending on how large the project is, you may want to outsource the questioning, e.
+g. to Stack Overflow or Gitter.
 You may add additional contact and information
 possibilities:
 - IRC
 - Slack